Project-OSRM/osrm-backend/docs/http.md

   direction of travel immediately before the maneuver.
 - `bearing_after`: The clockwise angle from true north to the direction of travel immediately after the maneuver.
-- `type` A string indicating the type of maneuver
+- `type` A string indicating the type of maneuver. **new identifiers might be introduced without API change** Types  unknown to the client should be handled like the `turn` type, the existance of correct `modifier` values is guranteed.

   | `type`            | Description                                                  |
   |-------------------|--------------------------------------------------------------|